Skip to content

 Determine Your Budget

 Before you start shopping (or even browsing), decide how much you want to spend on the ring.
-Getting married can be expensive, and if you overspend on the ring, you may find yourself strained in other areas.
+Getting married can be expensive, and if you overspend on the engagement ring, you may find yourself strained in other areas.

 Prioritise the 4Cs